Home of English Grammar

 2. It isn’t getting any better.
 You had better consult a doctor.

-3. Books shall not be left near the open fire.
-They might catch fire easily.
+3. Books must not be left near an open fire because they might catch fire easily.

 4. When will the meeting be held?